Emergency Management - In an Emergency

 - For Parents of UNCW Students

-Continue to check the Emergency Information Web site at www.uncw-campus.info and the Emergency Information Hotline at 910-962-3991 or toll free 888-657-5751 for information about evacuations and campus closings.
+Continue to check the UNCW Alert Web site at http://www.uncw.edu/alert and/or call the Emergency Information Hotline at 910-962-3991 or toll free 888-657-5751 for information about evacuations and campus closings.
 Be sure to keep in touch with your son/daughter about his/her plans to evacuate.

 Go to: Top of Page